 Part of the Judicial Police’s International Cooperation Department and headed by the National Director who appoints a coordinator to supervise everyday INTERPOL National Central Bureau (NCB) activities, the Cape Verde NCB is staffed by two full-time Inspectors who provide the country’s cooperative law enforcement response for international investigations involving Cape Verde.
 The NCB is also responsible for international law enforcement protocol projects, analysis, and police foreign relations.

-INTERPOL Praia provides domestic law enforcement agencies with a communications network linking them with police officials across INTERPOL’s 190 member countries, as well as direct access to INTERPOL's databases and police services.
+INTERPOL Praia provides domestic law enforcement agencies with a communications network linking them with police officials in all INTERPOL member countries, as well as giving direct access to INTERPOL's databases and police services.
 It is the point of contact for national investigations requiring international outreach.

 When Cape Verde nationals are arrested abroad, enquiries regarding their identity and criminal history are addressed to the NCB, and the same procedure applies for foreign nationals arrested in Cape Verde.
 The NCB has a crucial role to play in warning border authorities about potential criminals so that they can monitor or prevent their entry.